afifudinmtop/mini-python-project/README.md

 - [8] Whois Search Tool.
   Enter an IP or host address and have it look it up through whois and return the results to you.

+- [9] CAPTCHA Maker.
+  Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
+It keeps web bots from automatically signing up and spamming.
+Try creating one yourself for online forms.